 The story is unfinished, still in its first draft, but I know exactly where it’s going.
 It currently stands at just over 13K words.

-“Did I not procure a dozen invitations for you?” said Oskar.
+“Did I not procure a dozen invitations for you?”
+Cas asked.

 “You’ve spent time with Howard?”

-“I should’ve warned you about his driving,” said Oskar, amusement twinkling in his silvery eyes.
+“I should’ve warned you about his driving,” Cas conceded, amusement twinkling in his silvery eyes.
 “At least his horses know how to behave.”

 “Not when I’m in the carriage.
 I swear they can tell what I am.
 I prefer to ride on Matilda.
 Have you seen her?
 She’s a beauty.”